-The Aloe Foundation in Austin has embraced a holistic approach to treat individuals suffering from illness and trauma, writes Massage Magazine.
+In Austin, the Aloe Foundation has embraced a holistic approach to treat individuals suffering from illness and trauma, writes Massage Magazine.
 In creating individualized, client-centered treatment plans, the Foundation aims to reduce the stress and pain of the individuals it serves while boosting their overall health and wellness.
-Treatments include massage therapy as well as acupuncture, facials and energetic work.
+Treatments include massage therapy as well as acupuncture, facials, and energetic work.

 Such holistic treatments are helping clients feel “relieved, empowered and renewed,” according to Julie Paul, the Foundation’s Development Director.
 The organization has also expanded its reach through partnerships with other agencies to provide similar services to their clients.

 The Aloe Foundation also hosts events on partners’ sites.
-Partner organization include: Ronald McDonald House at Dell Children’s Hospital, Breast Cancer Resource Center of Texas, SAFE and Camp Mabry.
+Partner organizations include Ronald McDonald House at Dell Children’s Hospital, Breast Cancer Resource Center of Texas, SAFE, and Camp Mabry.
 Massage therapists who help at these events receive an honorarium, though Paul pointed out that therapists get as much from helping out at the events as the clients do.
 Read more.

 University Makes Massage Available on Campus to Ease Stress

 Illinois State University in Normal, Ill., is making massage available on campus to help students, faculty, and staff ease stress.
 In making the announcement, the University said.

 “Learning and working on a college campus can be enriching, but like any place, campus life comes with its own challenges.
 It is not uncommon for students, faculty, and staff to experience episodic or chronic health issues such as stress, anxiety, depression, compromised immune systems, tension headaches, and sleep issues.